-Visit Twilio on CabinetM.
+Visit Campaign Monitor on CabinetM.

-Visit Twilio on CabinetM.
+Visit SAP on CabinetM.

 Linkfluence, European company providing social listening tools, has acquired Scoop.It, the San Francisco-based content monitoring vendor.
 As Linkfluence’s current CEO is stepping down and Guillaume Decugis, CEO of Scoop.It, will be leading the new combined company.
 The acquisition changes the size of its combined R&D and engineering teams by 50%.
 The company will remain headquartered in London, but is expanding physically in the U.S.

 From the release: “Scoop.It is sticking around and will keep offering its well-known simple and powerful content curation experience.
 At the team level, we’ll keep offering a high level of support to our valuable clients and users and continue to offer technology that enables you to research and publish the best content both for marketing and knowledge sharing purposes,” said Guillaume Decugis, Co-Founder and CEO of Scoop.It in a blog on the company site.